• Skip to primary navigation

 • A bowl of mango smoothie on a green tablecloth.

-Made with 6 ingredients, this refreshing mango smoothie bowl is made without banana, and is the taste of summer in a bowl!
+Made with 6 ingredients, this refreshing mango smoothie bowl is the taste of summer in a bowl!

 I primarily made this for breakfast, sprinkling over some homemade gluten-free granola, but we have come to love it as a refreshing snack during summer.
 You can't add some crushed up ice cubes or use frozen mango to make it extra cooling.